louisnathanessomba/louis-blog/pages/about-me/index.md

 ---
 layout: section
-title: About Me
+title: "About Me"
-subtitle: Vision, background, and how to connect
+subtitle: "Vision, background, and how to connect"
+permalink: /about-me/
 ---

-# About Me — Louis Olinga
+# About Me — Louis Nathan Essomba

-I am a young scientist-technologist, currently in the scientific department of Première, with strong foundations in mathematics, physics, chemistry, and computer science.
+I am a young scientist-technologist in the scientific department of Première, with strong foundations in mathematics, physics, chemistry, and computer science.
-Beyond school programs, I pursue advanced research independently, building projects that serve as proofs of concept for my **Firmware AI thesis**.
+Beyond school programs, I pursue advanced research independently, building projects that serve as proofs of concept for my **Firmware AI thesis** — a vision for sustainable, local, ethical intelligence.

+This page introduces my vision, skills, philosophy, and ongoing projects.
+At the end, you’ll find a dynamic feed of personal posts and updates.

 ---

-## 🌌 Vision
+# 🌌 Vision

 My long-term mission is to democratize access to algorithms and reduce dependence on centralized elites.
-Through **Firmware AI**, I envision devices with local intelligence, borrowing models from the cloud as a library of algorithms, always guided by ethics and ecology.
+Through **Firmware AI**, I envision devices with local intelligence, borrowing models from the cloud as a temporary algorithm library — always guided by ethics and ecology.

 ---

-## 🛠 Skills & Interests
+# 🛠 Skills & Interests

 - Informatics, coding (Markdown, HTML, CSS, JS, system architecture)
 - Advanced reasoning in mathematics, physics, chemistry